Skip to main content

 Gonadorelin in Male Hormone Optimization

 When Gonadorelin is administered, typically through subcutaneous injections, it provides a pulsatile stimulus to the pituitary gland.
 This mimics the natural GnRH rhythm, encouraging the pituitary to continue secreting LH and FSH.
-The continued presence of these gonadotropins helps to keep the testes active, reducing the likelihood of significant atrophy and maintaining some level of intrinsic and spermatogenesis.
+The continued presence of these gonadotropins helps to keep the testes active, reducing the likelihood of significant atrophy and maintaining some level of intrinsic testosterone production and spermatogenesis.
 This approach supports the upstream signaling of the HPG axis.

 HCG in Male Hormone Optimization